richardwsong/physio-bold-aging/README.md

 - `randomise_*_YYYYMMDD_HHMMSS.log` - Output from FSL randomise

 ## Data Availability
-The HRV-ER dataset can be found online on OpenNeuro: https://openneuro.org/datasets/ds003823/versions/1.2.0 Preprocessed Physiological Data for HRV-ER dataset: https://vanderbilt.app.box.com/s/2v0qwfitb07crqjgtorlg5wtgs2y3mhk
+The HRV-ER dataset can be found online on [OpenNeuro][openneuro-link].
+Preprocessed Physiological Data for HRV-ER dataset is available on [Box][box-link].

 ## Notes